newhavenrb/conferences/The-Future-of-Sass.md

 ## Discussion

-* Hampton Caitlin typically announces new things at RailsConf.
+* Hampton Caitlin typically announces new things at RailsConf (previous examples of Haml, etc).
 I assume that `libsass` is the big announcement this time?
 (I wasn't in the talk.)
 It would make sense because having a C version could drive adoption of Sass in general.  - _benjaminoakes_

 ## External Links